albertcordina/Applicant-tracking-system/README.md

     calls the ApplicantRepository interface

-      contains the endpoint methods @GetMapping:
+        the endpoint methods @GetMapping:
            showAccountPage – calls the getCurrentLogedInUsername method and findByUsername to find user with its data by username. showManageAccountPage – shows the data of the Applicant (accessed from the applicant’s account)

         the method getCurrentLoggedInUsername – is retriving the username of the currently authenticated user without duplicating the authentication logic in multiple places.

 - AdminController

    calls the ApplicantService class and contains the initBinder method with @InitBinder annotation, which trims strings for all String fields

             the endpoint methods @GetMapping: